 Technical Debt as a Product-Engineering Issue

-I originally published this article on Medium, on 29th November 2021.
+I originally published this article on Medium, in November 2021.
 This is a bit shorter version.

 A search of the current literature reveals many definitions of "technical debt."
 Here are a few examples: